Sanju-1114/Pixel-Call/README.md

 ##  Features

 - **Real-time Video & Audio:** High-quality, low-latency streaming using WebRTC mesh topology.
-- **Fully Responsive:** Adaptive layout that works on Desktops, Tablets, and Mobile phones (Google Meet style grid).
+- **Fully Responsive:** Adaptive layout that works on Desktops, Tablets, and Mobile phones.
 - **Screen Sharing:** Share your entire screen or specific windows with other participants.
 - **In-Call Chat:** Real-time messaging with distinct styles for sender and receiver.
 - **Media Controls:** Mute/Unmute audio and Toggle Video On/Off.